Comparing Piston vs Diaphragm Regulator – Differences Explained

 An interesting thing about diaphragm regulators is that you can balance the valve so that the intermediate pressure in the hose does not change based on the pressure inside the tank.

 Advantages of Diaphragm Regulators

 - Most components of the first stage regulator are sealed from water contact and do not get affected by the water temperature

 - The regulator is quite easy to keep clean

 Disadvantages of Diaphragm Regulators

-- The diaphragm regulator is more complex.
+- The diaphragm regulator’s first stages are more complex.
 In case of breakdown, more parts are needed to replace the first stage

 - The performance level is not as high as the best piston regulator.
 However, the level of quality you get with diaphragm regulators is more than enough for your needs in most cases